-- · Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements; and - Net interest expense or income records liability based on actuarial valuation computed under projected unit credit method.
+- Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements; and - · Net interest expense or income

+The Company provides other benefits in the form of compensated absences.
+The employees of the Company are entitled to compensated absences based on the unavailed leave balance.
+The Company records liability based on actuarial valuation computed under projected unit credit method.
 Actuarial gains/losses are immediately taken to the Statement of Profit and Loss and are not deferred.
 The Company presents the entire leave encashment liability as a current liability in the balance sheet since the Company does not have an unconditional right to defer its settlement for more than 12 months after the reporting date.